-We are delighted that the exhibition will re-open to visitors on Wed 12 Aug 2020 (until Sun 25 Oct 2020).
-Visitors must book one hour slots via Fife Cultural Trust’s website and this booking will open on Fri 7 Aug.
+We are delighted that the exhibition has now re-opened to visitors (Wed 12 Aug 2020 – until Sun 25 Oct 2020).
+Book a one hour slots via Fife Cultural Trust’s website.

 Our series of online INSIGHTS – giving viewers a chance to hear from the exhibition curator Amanda Game and some of the participating artists – will remain live on our online programme microsite.